 The mission of the Department of Veterans Affairs (VA), Office of Information & Technology (OI&T), Enterprise Project Management Office (EPMO) is to provide benefits and services to Veterans of the United States.
 In meeting these goals, OI&T strives to provide high quality, effective, and efficient Information Technology (IT) services to those responsible for providing care to the Veterans at the point-of-care as well as throughout all the points of the Veterans’ health care in an effective, timely and compassionate manner.
 VA depends on Information Management/Information Technology (IM/IT) systems to meet mission goals.

 The Veterans Information System Technology Architecture (VISTA) is the single, integrated, authoritative, comprehensive, longitudinal veteran health information system of the U.S. Department of Veterans Affairs (VA).
 For the past thirty-five years, 131 VISTA systems have provided all clinical, financial, and administrative functions to support all clinical and administrative operations of over 1200 VA hospitals and clinics throughout the United States.
-VISTA should therefore be considered the composite of an integrated electronic health record (“EHR”), and a federal health and resource management system including billing, scheduling, and enterprise resource management (collectively “ERP”).
-In addition, over three decades of continuous operation and refinement, VISTA has become highly specific to Veteran care, benefits, business processes, government compliance, and regulatory reporting.
+VISTA should thus be considered the composite of an integrated electronic health record (“EHR”), and a federal health and resource management system (including billing, scheduling, and enterprise resource management, collectively “ERP”).
+Of particular note, with over three decades of continuous operation and refinement, VISTA has become highly specific to Veteran care, benefits, business processes, government compliance, and regulatory reporting.

 VA leadership announced in June 2017 the decision to improve interoperability of the Veterans’ health record with Department of Defense by migration to a common commercial EHR.
 The VISTA Adaptive Maintenance project is designed to support this transformation by identifying, isolating, and modifying the EHR components of VISTA (“EHR”) to provide forwards compatibility for this future state, while at the same time providing seamless continuity of care and services (backwards compatibility with) the current clinical functionality of VISTA.

 The clinical component of VISTA (“VISTA/EHR”) is the Computerized Patient Care System (VISTA/CPRS).
-This VISTA Adaptive Maintenance thus entails isolating specific clinical components of VISTA/CPRS from the non-clinical (“VISTA/ERP”: business, financial, scheduling, resource planning, reporting) and migrating these to a secured, centralized service that can be migrated easily to a centralized, commercial system.
+This VISTA Adaptive Maintenance thus entails isolating specific clinical components of VISTA/CPRS from the non-clinical, business, financial, scheduling, resource planning, reporting (“VISTA/ERP”) and migrating these to a single, secured, centralized service.
+This single service be be migrated much more easily to a commercial system than the individual 130 VISTA systems.
 In order to support this mandate and transition, the VA Adaptive Maintenance project will:

 Surface specific VISTA/CPRS clinical function and business logic, and emulate with an industry-standard, model-driven, secure service interface with no legacy Massachusetts General Hospital Utility Multi-Programming System (MUMPS) code dependencies while keeping CPRS operational (supporting both backwards and forwards compatibility).